awray3/music_clf/README.md

 # Installation

-If you wish to work with the notebook on your own machine, first create a new anaconda environment:
+Follow these steps if you wish to work with the notebook on your own machine.

+## Environment setup

+Create a new anaconda environment:

 	conda create --name genre_recognition python=3.8
 	conda activate genre_recognition